waseemingly/tp/docs/team/mingyu-wan.md

 title: Mingyu's Project Portfolio Page
 ---

-### Project: CodeContacts
+### Project: CodeContact

-CodeContacts is a desktop address book solution for Software Engineering companies.
+CodeContact is a desktop address book solution for Software Engineering companies.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.